Skip to main content

 connect_timeout30sTCP connection establishment

-read_timeout295sWaiting for a response
+read_timeoutNoneWaiting for a response (unlimited)

-write_timeout295sSending a request
+write_timeoutNoneSending a request (unlimited)

 let pod = tokio::time::timeout(